 To work as an HVAC contractor in Texas, you will need a state license issued by the Texas Department of Licensing and Regulation.

-To qualify for a license, you must have at least four years of practical experience under the supervision of a licensed HVAC technician in the past six years.
-You must pass an exam and show proof of business insurance in Texas.
+• At least four years of practical experience in air-conditioning and refrigeration-related work under the supervision of a licensed HVAC contractor in the past six years.

 Learn more about HVAC license requirements in Texas.